-For the three months ended March 31, 2022, net cash provided by financing activities was immaterial, as our proceeds from issuance of common stock following employee stock option exercises were almost fully offset by the final payments of deferred offering costs associated with our IPO.
+For the nine months ended September 30, 2022, net cash provided by financing activities was \$9.8 million, primarily driven by proceeds from issuance of common stock via stock option exercises of \$5.8 million and issuances of common stock under our employee stock purchase plan of \$5.6 million, which was partially offset by a \$1.6 million payment of deferred offering costs associated with our IPO.

-For the three months ended March 31, 2021, net cash provided by financing activities was \$2.2 million, which consisted of \$4.5 million of proceeds from issuance of common stock following employee stock option exercises, which was partially offset by a \$2.3 million payment of redeemable convertible preferred stock issuance costs.
+For the nine months ended September 30, 2021, net cash provided by financing activities was \$3.4 million, primarily as a result of \$7.6 million of proceeds from issuance of common stock following employee stock option exercises, offset by payments of \$2.3 million for redeemable convertible preferred stock issuance costs and \$2.0 million for deferred offering costs associated with our IPO.